 Prior Authorization for genetic and molecular laboratory testing is required by many, but not all, third party payers.

-CTGT-HNL Lab Medicine will process and HOLD all specimens referred for genetic and molecular laboratory testing until ALL necessary clinical information for Prior Authorization submissions are received.
+HNL Genomics (CTGT) will process and HOLD all specimens referred for genetic and molecular laboratory testing until ALL necessary clinical information for Prior Authorization submissions are received.

-CTGT-HNL Lab Medicine reserves the right to bill the client or your patient for genetic and molecular laboratory testing in which Prior Authorization information is not received, or the third-party payer denies the request.
+HNL Genomics (CTGT) reserves the right to bill the client or your patient for genetic and molecular laboratory testing in which Prior Authorization information is not received, or the third-party payer denies the request.

 If Prior Authorization is denied, the ordering facility will be notified and given the option to cancel the test.
 If the test is canceled, a DNA extraction fee may apply.